 Human Security and Equal Dignity (HSecurityED)

 HumanDHS is primarily grounded in academic work.
 We are independent of any religious or political agenda.
 However, we wish to bring academic work into "real life."
 Our research focuses on topics such as dignity (with humiliation as its violation), or, more precisely, on respect for equal dignity for all human beings in the world.
 This is not only our research topic, but also our core value, in line with Article 1 of the Human Rights Declaration that states that every human being is born with equal dignity (that ought not be humiliated).
-We agree with Professor Shibley Telhami, who advocates the building of bridges from academia as follows, "I have always believed that good scholarship can be relevant and consequential for public policy.
+We agree with Shibley Telhami, Anwar Sadat Professor for Peace and Development, who advocates the building of bridges from academia as follows, "I have always believed that good scholarship can be relevant and consequential for public policy.
 It is possible to affect public policy without being an advocate; to be passionate about peace without losing analytical rigor; to be moved by what is just while conceding that no one has a monopoly on justice."
 We would like to add that we believe that good scholarship can be relevant and consequential not only for public policy, but for raising awareness in general.

 We look for interested people, who would like to develop our HSecurityED page.
 Please see our Call for Creativity.
+We thank Vegard Jordanger for making us aware of Frederic Laloux's work on Reinventing Organizations (2014).

 Our Human Security and Equal Dignity project is part of our quest to build bridges from social science to other areas of life.
 The notion and concept of security is central to the way governments plan their policies.
 Traditionally, security is being approached from the angle of military strength or policing capabilities.
-However, the more the state-of-the-world is characterized by global interdependence, it is not so much military strength that counts anymore, but the willingness to cooperate, not just by states, but also by ordinary people.
+However, the more the state-of-the-world is characterized by global interconnection, it is not so much military strength that counts anymore, but the willingness to cooperate, not just by states, but also by ordinary people.
 Thus, the HumanDHS vision of a world of equal dignity for all, away from practices of humiliation, is intimately linked, both locally and globally, with the notion of human security.

 We believe that the significant differentiation is not between war versus cowardice, or war versus appeasement.
-Peace might require even more courage, resolve and dedication than war.
+Peace might require even more courage, resolve, and dedication than war.
 Gandhi disliked the words and ideas of “passive resistance.”
 The term satyagraha (non-violent action), is a combination of satya (truth-love) and agraha (firmness/force).
 In the spirit of Mandela and Gandhi, pacifism can therefore not mean the rejection of force.
 United Nations peace keeping missions, for example, need a stronger mandate than hitherto if they are to be enabled to prevent and police regional and local conflicts – and a strong mandate means the interlink of coercion with respect.
-Respectful firmness is the way to stop those, who are in the business of turning spirals of humiliation into an abyss that can swallow all.
+Respectful firmness is the way to stop those who are in the business of turning spirals of humiliation into an abyss that can swallow all.
 The genocide in Rwanda, for example, could have been avoided, not by smiling at the perpetrators, but by firm action to stop the killers.

 In an interdependent world, keeping "enemies out" to attain security is no longer effective.
 Keeping the world united is the only way to peace.
 And in order to achieve the necessary global social cohesion, old cultural wisdom can be used, see the example from Egypt further down.